-The purpose-built health facilities at LRHS give our students modern, interactive learning experiences and support the ground-breaking work of our diverse team of researchers.
+The purpose-built health facilities at the La Trobe Rural Health School give our students modern, interactive learning experiences and support the ground-breaking work of our researchers.

-The clinical learning environments at LRHS provide realistic but safe spaces for students to start putting theory into practice.
+The clinical learning environments at the La Trobe Rural Health School provide realistic but safe spaces for students to start putting theory into practice.
 They help students develop the clinical and critical thinking skills that are vital for a career as a health professional.

 Multipurpose Skills Laboratories

 The Multipurpose Skills Laboratories at both the Bendigo campus and Clinical Teaching Building in Bendigo are used for a range of research and teaching purposes across several disciplines.

 This laboratory spaces give our exercise science and exercise physiology students hands-on experience build understanding and skills around motor control and learning.
 Specialist equipment includes electromyography (EMG), electroencephalography (EEG), and transcranial magnetic stimulation (TMS) which is used to measure proprioception and muscle and neural activity.

 Our physiotherapy and occupational therapy students also use these spaces.
 These labs mimic realistic clinical settings for neurological rehabilitation and musculoskeletal and cardiovascular physiotherapy.
 These labs provide the ideal environment for students to practice assessment and intervention skills with other students or simulated patients before working with real patients on clinical placement.